 ASD Lighting needed an inviting, eye-catching 10'x30' linear display on a strict budget for Lightfair International.
-The structure had to be rigorous enough to support 40 or more light fixtures from walls and ceiling, plus encompass all of the electrical functions that go along with the fixtures.
-The design needed to feature three distinct product zones and a central reception counter in an open plan with wide visibility.
+The structure had to be rigorous enough to support 40 or more light fixtures from walls and ceiling, plus encompass all of the necessary electrical functions.
+The design needed three distinct product zones and a central reception counter in an open plan with wide visibility.

-To create the three zones, beMatrix panels formed a graceful archway parallel to the exhibit back wall with a partial overhead span connecting them.
+A graceful archway was formed to parallel the exhibit back wall, with a partial overhead span connecting them.
 The open arch allowed show attendees to see the full display from almost any angle, exceeding the client's expectation for openness.
 This solution eliminated the need for costly rigging while providing height for aisle visibility and in-booth fixture clearance.
-The panel system by beMatrix was robust enough to offer the required support for heavy products hanging from the ceiling.
-A series of custom pre-wired cleated panels were mounted to the backwall panels, adding layers of depth and creating visually distinct product display areas while also providing additional physical support for the weight of the products shown there.
+A series of custom pre-wired cleated panels were mounted to the backwall, adding layers of depth and creating visually distinct product display areas while also providing additional physical support for the weight of the products shown there.

 The result was a clean, simple and definitely eye-catching environment which has been awarded with two different design awards.

 At the key first show after a major rebrand, the UPG exhibit had to make a splash with the brand launch!
-Historically, the client had loose branding and little unifying its six sub-brands.
-For this show, the newly-formed corporate events team was occupying a bigger space (20'x20') than they had before.
-The team was still working out some of the kinks of new corporate policy and branding; they needed agency help to translate their new positioning into exhibit structure and environment.
-One thing was certain: the design required a big visual impact to kick off new "bold, strong and solid" corporate branding and allow the client to stand out in the stoic, traditional steel industry with a display that exuded strength, boldness and modern refinement.
+The design required a big visual impact to kick off new "bold, strong and solid" corporate branding.
+The client wanted to stand out in the stoic, traditional steel industry with a display that exuded strength, boldness and modern refinement.

 Although the client originally wanted a hanging sign for vertical presence, the design team incorporated a tower within the exhibit to reflect the strength and solidarity that the new brand promised.
 This not only better represents the client brand, it also reduced the services budget by eliminating rigging.